 Ready for a little fun?
-Whether you’re a scratch golfer or a duffer, a swimmer or just a splasher, throw strikes or gutter balls, you’ll find a perfect place to pursue your interests.
+Whether you’re a scratch golfer or a duffer, a swimmer or just a splasher, throw strikes or gutter balls, you’ll find a perfect place to pursue your interests and enjoy uniquely Wisconsin entertainment in the Driftless region.

 Are you a golfer?
 Viroqua Hills Golf Course is an 18-hole scenic course, par 71, open to public.
 On the signature hole 11, you’ll tee off some 100 yards above the fairway.
 There is also a driving range, power carts to rent, and a bar & grill.
 The 9-hole par 33 Serendipity Golf Course is situated beside the West Fork of the Kickapoo River near Viroqua.
 Its clubhouse offers beverages and snacks.
 The 9-hole par-3 Snowflake Golf Course near Westby is situated at the base of five ski jumps.
 Nestled in the hills with a trout stream running through it, is also has a clubhouse with bar.
 Another 9-hole course is Prairie du Chien’s Barnyard 9, a 32 par course open to public.
 Prairie du Chien Country Club boasts an 18-hole scenic course, par 71, open to public with power carts and a full-service bar and grill.

 Like your golf courses a bit smaller?
-There’s the 18-hole Prairie Motel Miniature Golf or Prairie Fun Land, where miniature golf is only one of the offerings.
+There’s Prairie Fun Land, where miniature golf is only one of the offerings.
 There’s also a driving range, go-karts, bumper cars, and a video arcade.

 If bowling is your choice, visit Nordic Lanes in Westby.